-Current work of members of the Memoir Writers Group at the Bloomfield Township Public Library Spring 2019
+Current work of members of the Memoir Writers Group at the Bloomfield Township Public Library Summer 2019

 Growing up in a middle-class home, it was important that as a family we joined together each evening for dinner.
 My two sisters, my mom and my dad would join hands and would say a prayer and give thanks to God.
 And as we then would continue to eat the dinner so graciously made by our mother each and every night, we would share tidbits from our day or just have simple conversation.
 And at our goofier nights, my sisters and I would venture onto discussions concerning bodily functions and what it looked like, smelt like, or sounded like.
 And with this my father would get upset and state, “There is no toilet-talk at the dinner table ladies…”